 MPU6050 with Raspberry Pi Pico (Accelerometer, Gyroscope, and Temperature)

-In this tutorial, we will learn to use the MPU6050 MEMS module with Raspberry Pi Pico to measure accelerometer, gyroscope, and temperature values using MicroPython firmware.
-Firstly, we will see an introduction of MPU6050 such as pinout diagram, pin configuration.
-Secondly, we will see how to upload the MPU6050 MicroPython library to Raspberry Pi Pico using Thonny IDE.
-In the end, we will see how to get an accelerometer, gyroscope, and temperature readings from the MPU6050 module with Raspberry Pi Pico.
+In this tutorial, we will learn how to use the MPU6050 MEMS module with Raspberry Pi Pico to measure accelerometer, gyroscope, and temperature values using MicroPython firmware.
+First, we will look at the MPU6050 introduction, including its pinout diagram and pin configuration.
+Second, we will see how to upload the MPU6050 MicroPython library to Raspberry Pi Pico using Thonny IDE.
+Finally, we will learn how to read accelerometer, gyroscope, and temperature values from the MPU6050 module with Raspberry Pi Pico.

 MicroPython MPU6050 with Raspberry Pi Pico (Accelerometer, Gyroscope, and Temperature)